GamearooCodes/Discord-Dashboard-Docs/SOURCE.md

 | clientSecret | String | Your Client Secret.                                                                        |
 | clientId    | String | Your Client ID.                                                                            |
 | licenseId   | String | Your project license from Assistants Center: Licenses.                                     |

-How to get clientSecret and clientId?
-Read our blog post: [https://assistants.ga/how-do-i-get-a-discord-bot-token-client-id-client-secret-and-redirect-uri/](https://assistants.ga/how-do-i-get-a-discord-bot-token-client-id-client-secret-and-redirect-uri/)

 ### Create Form Type